DataDog/documentation/content/en/tracing/profiling/_index.md

 ## Setup

-Profiling libraries are shipped within the following tracing language library.
+Profiling libraries are shipped within the following tracing language libraries.
 Select your language below to learn how to enable profiling for your application:

 {{< tabs >}}
 {{% tab "Java" %}}

 The Datadog Profiler requires [Java Flight Recorder][1].
-The Datadog Profiling library is supported OpenJDK 11, Oracle Java 11, and Zulu Java 8.
-All JVM-based languages, i.e. Scala, Groovy, Kotlin, Clojure, etc. are supported.
+The Datadog Profiling library is supported in OpenJDK 11, Oracle Java 11, and Zulu Java 8.
+All JVM-based languages, such as Scala, Groovy, Kotlin, Clojure, etc. are supported.
 To begin profiling applications:

-1. Download `dd-java-agent.jar`, which contains the Java Agent class files and add the `dd-trace-java` version your `pom.xml` or equivalent:
+1. Download `dd-java-agent.jar`, which contains the Java Agent class files, and add the `dd-trace-java` version to your `pom.xml` or equivalent:

     ```shell
     wget -O dd-java-agent.jar 'https://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.datadoghq&a=dd-java-agent&v=LATEST'